What is the renewable fuel standard?

 - Undo the recently created, and illegal, policy of “reallocation,” under which the EPA increases the RFS requirement for refiners that do not receive SREs in order to “make up” for those exemptions.
 Since SREs are consistently shown not to reduce biofuel demand, reallocation serves only to increase RIN costs and enhance U.S. reliance on foreign biofuels to meet the RFS.

-- Change the point of obligation under the RFS to the blenders who generate RINs in the first place.
+- Change the point of obligation under the RFS to the blenders who control RINs in the first place.
 The EPA is supposed to review the program annually and make changes necessary to improve its implementation, but so far it has failed to undertake this process.
 There is currently an appeal before the Supreme Court on this matter.